sbednarz/scilab/2020/07/README.md

 A tank is filled at a flow rate of Fin = 10 L/min.
 Volumetric flow rate from the tank is Fout = 1 L/min.
-Plot volume of a liquid in the tank versus time from 0 to 60 min assuming that densities (rho) of inlet and outlet flows are the same and initially the tank is empty.
+Plot volume of a liquid in the tank versus time from 0 to 60 min assuming that densities (rho) of inlet and outlet flows are the same (and do not depend on the process time) and initially the tank is empty.

 Solution